 All that’s left now is to add all the carbon weights from the various sources to get your yearly emissions total.

 Two ways to offset your vacation rental company’s carbon footprint

 With the total tons of carbon emissions calculated, it’s time to sequester (capture) those greenhouses and store them somewhere safe.
 You’d think by now there’s a device that can do that.
 But surprisingly, the simplest solution – planting trees – is the most cost- and time-efficient.
-For reasons related to physics and thermodynamics (we won’t go into in this blog post), carbon sequestration via tree growth will likely remain the #1 offset strategy for years to come.
+For reasons related to physics and thermodynamics, carbon sequestration via tree growth will likely remain the #1 offset strategy for years to come.